coins/bitcoin-app/README.md

 - Generate a memorizable Bitcoin Account from Email and Password ( without a trusted third party )
   - Compatible with Password Managers
   - Compatible with TouchID / FaceID
-- Progressive Web App ( Install on Homescreen or Desktop.
-Never visit fake domains )
+- Progressive Web App
+  - Install on Homescreen or Desktop.
+Never visit fake domains
+  - Circumvent App Store or Play Store
 - No Framework.
 Simple Code for good auditability.
 - Clean Design
 - Simply dump the root folder on your own server to host the wallet yourself.